valora-inc/renovate-config/README.md

 Highlights:

-- Automerges `minor` and `patch` updates during office hours (across PST and CET timezones), except on Fridays (no deploys on Fridays!!)
+- Automerges all updates during office hours (across PST and CET timezones), except on Fridays (no deploys on Fridays!!).
+This requires good test coverage and a good CI pipeline.
 - Groups `devDependencies` with weekly automerges (reduces the noise since these tend to update frequently).
 With some exceptions to more clearly see updates (TypeScript, Prettier, etc).
 - Dedupes lockfile entries